zeyad-mahmoud7/zeyad-mahmoud7.github.io/_posts/2026-05-04-active-htb.md

-#### Using` GetUserSPNs.py` we can identify accounts with SPN and we find that the Administrator user has an SPN configured hence enabling `Kerberoasting`.
+#### Using` GetUserSPNs.py`, we can identify accounts with SPN, and we find that the Administrator user has an SPN configured, hence enabling `Kerberoasting`.
 We get a `TGS hash`

 ![alt_text](/assets/images/active/image9.png "image_tooltip")

-By saving the hash we obtained we can then do some offline bruteforcing using `hashcat` mode 13100 (-m 13100) we get the password: `Ticketmaster1968 `(Using `hashwiki` you can know which mode to use).
+By saving the hash we obtained, we can then perform offline brute-forcing using `hashcat` in mode 13100 (-m 13100).
+We get the password: `Ticketmaster1968 `(Using `hashwiki`, you can know which mode to use).

 ![alt_text](/assets/images/active/image10.png "image_tooltip")

-Using `smbmap` again with the Administrator’s credentials we have identified two main targets: `ADMIN$` and `C$`
+Using `smbmap` again with the Administrator’s credentials, we have identified two main targets: `ADMIN$` and `C$`